derikk/nndl-julia/README.md

-# nndl-julia
+# NNDL-Julia
-Implementation of mnielsen's neural network code samples in Julia
+Implementation of mnielsen's neural network code in Julia.
+Optimized for Julia version 0.6.x.